FAQ Relating to the Corona Virus

 The business units SLE, INTL, and HAA answer further questions asked by lecturers on everyday university life, admissions, examinations, and fees on their FAQ pages:

 https://www.sle.kit.edu/wirueberuns/informationen-corona.php (access for lecturers via KIT account)

 The corona pandemic requires to observe the distance and hygiene rules during all meetings.
-This also applies to written examinations (written exams) in the summer semester of 2020, which are due during the semester break from July 27 to October 31, 2020.
-Due to the corona situation, the KIT rooms and premises cannot be used in the usual way.
-For this reason, other rooms and premises, including a large tent in front of the Audimax lecture hall and, temporarily, the Dm-Arena, will be used in addition to the regular KIT lecture halls.
-These measures build on the experience gained during the phase of retaking the cancelled examinations of the winter semester 2019/20.
+This will also apply to written examinations in the 2020 summer semester, which will take place during the semester break from July 27 to October 31, 2020.
+Due to the corona situation, however, rooms and facilities of KIT cannot be used in the usual way.
+For this reason, both examination dates and locations were rescheduled.
+Other rooms and premises, including a large tent in front of the Audimax and, on a temporary basis, the dm-Arena, will be used in addition to the lecture halls of KIT.
+These measures build on the experience gained when repeating the cancelled examinations of the winter semester 2019/20.

-The aim is to hold all upcoming examinations.
-When planning the new dates, KIT endeavors to orient itself as much as possible towards the schedule drawn up before the corona crisis in order to keep postponements to a minimum.
+When planning the new dates, KIT tried to adhere as much as possible to the schedule drawn up before the corona crisis in order to minimize postponements.